English Curriculum at Leyland Methodist Schools

 Reading and Phonics:

 Our systematic phonics teaching ensures children make rapid progress in decoding words and developing reading fluency.
-We use Little Wandle Letters and Sounds as our phonics programme, supported by fully decodable books from Harper Collins.
+We use Little Wandle Letters and Sounds Revised as our phonics programme, supported by fully decodable books from Harper Collins.
 Fluency and automaticity are key focuses from Early Years to Year 6.

 Impact: